votingworks/vxsuite-complete-system/README.md

 You may replace `/tmp` with any persistent path you like.

-### Ballot Marking Device
+### Ballot Marking Device (VxMark/VxPrint)

 There are 3 modes:

-- `VxMark`: the BMD is used just for electronic marking and stores the ballot on the smart card
+- `MarkOnly`: the BMD is used just for electronic marking and stores the ballot on the smart card
-- `VxPrint`: this is the print station that takes a smart card with a ballot on it and prints it
+- `PrintOnly`: this is the print station that takes a smart card with a ballot on it and prints it
-- `VxMark + VxPrint`: the more classic BMD, mark on the screen and immediately print the ballot.
+- `MarkAndPrint`: the more classic BMD, mark on the screen and immediately print the ballot.

-The default mode is `VxMark`.
+The default mode is `MarkOnly`.

 This command will run all software services needed for the ballot-marking device, in the given mode.
-Make sure to substitute your chosen mode (`VxMark`, `VxPrint`, `VxMark + VxPrint`) in the command:
+Make sure to substitute your chosen mode (`MarkOnly`, `PrintOnly`, `MarkAndPrint`) in the command:

 ```
 VX_APP_MODE="<mode>" ./run.sh bmd
 ```

-### Encoder
+### Encoder (VxEncode)

 This command will run all software services needed for the smart-card encoder: